apolo-actions/checkout/README.md

 ### `ref`

 Name of a branch, Git tag, or a commit SHA to fetch.
-Uses the default remote HEAD by default.
+Uses the remote HEAD by default.

 ##### Example
 ```